aditya2994/TDSP_Zippy/Docs/Project/Charter.md

 * What will we do?
 We will make use of four data sources and test multiple algorithms to build an effective prospect model.
 * How is it going to be consumed by the customer?
-It will be uploaded to the marketing database and assessed to increase the effectiveness of their marketing campaigns.
+The marketing team will consume a web service API to populate the marketing database with consumer likelihood to respond to direct mail marketing campaigns.

 ## Personnel
 * Who are on this project: